 I was quite surprised when I entered the lecture hall last Monday morning: A former student of Les Roches came to give a guest lecture on Revenue Management in the Food & Beverage (F&B) industry and I knew right away that I would be intrigued to hear about his experiences given that I remembered him as a student.

-Over the course of his professional career he has worked with the Food & Beverage departments of many notable hotel companies including Kempinski and Mandarin Oriental.
+Over the course of his professional career which includes a career in food and beverage management, he has worked with the Food & Beverage departments of many notable hotel companies including Kempinski and Mandarin Oriental.
 During his lecture, he explained in great length the crucial elements for strategically boosting restaurant revenue building on his industry experience.
 The following are the main points he underlined during his presentation.

 1. Give F&B the consideration that it deserves